arafatm/arafatm.github.io/_articles/agile/shape-up.md

 decision.
 Time should always be used strategically.
 There’s a huge difference between delaying other work to fix a bug versus deciding up front that the bug is worth the time to fix.
 3.  **Schedule a bug smash**.
-Once a year—usually around the holidays—we’ll dedicate a whole cycle to fixing bugs.
+Once a year - usually around the holidays - we’ll dedicate a whole cycle to fixing bugs.
 We call it a “bug smash.”
 The holidays are a good time for this because it’s hard to get a normal project done when people are traveling or taking time off.
 The team can self-organize to pick off